 4.2.
 If the Temporary Worker is unable for any reason to attend work during the course of an Assignment s/he should inform the Employment Business within 1 hour of the commencement of the Assignment or shift.
 In the event that it is not possible to inform the Employment Business within these timescales, the Temporary Worker should alternatively inform the Client and then the Employment Business as soon as possible.

 4.3.
 If, either before or during the course of an Assignment, the Temporary Worker becomes aware of any reason why s/he may not be suitable for an Assignment, s/he shall notify the Employment Business without delay.

 4.4.
-The Temporary Worker acknowledges that any breach of his/her obligations set out in this clause may cause the Employment Business to suffer loss and that the Employment Business reserves the right to recover such losses from the Temporary Worker.
+The Temporary Worker acknowledges that any breach of his/her obligations set out in this clause or agreement as a whole, particularly with regards to Clause 3.7, which may cause the Employment Business to suffer loss, the Employment Business reserves the right to recover such losses from the Temporary Worker.

 5.1.
 At the end of each week of an Assignment (or at the end of the Assignment where it is for a period of 1 week or less or is completed before the end of a week) the Temporary Worker shall deliver to the Employment Business a timesheet duly completed to indicate the number of hours worked during the preceding week (or such lesser period) and signed by an authorised representative of the Client.

 5.2.
 Subject to clause 5.3 the Employment Business shall pay the Temporary Worker for all hours worked regardless of whether the Employment Business has received payment from the Client for those hours.